Blog

 An open-source keyword-driven test automation framework that uses acceptance test-driven development (ATDD).

-There are tons of options out there, and we only cover ten here.
+There are tons of options out there, and I only cover ten here.
 But these are the best automaton testing tools and test automation frameworks available.

 Find out the features you need in web and mobile test automation tools.
 Plus, learn how to conquer challenges and capitalize on current trends.